a Dug Well vs Drilled Well: Difference and Comparison

 Dug Well vs Drilled Well

-A dug well is a shallow well that is manually dug into the ground, it relies on the natural recharge of groundwater from the surrounding area and is often found in rural areas.
-Drilled wells are deeper and more complex than dug wells, often sealed with a casing to prevent contamination.
+A dug well is a shallow well that is manually dug into the ground, it relies on the natural recharge of groundwater from the surrounding area and is found in rural areas.
+Drilled wells are deeper and more complex than dug wells, sealed with a casing to prevent contamination.

 Dug Well vs Drilled Well

-A dug well is generally hand-dug in rural areas, or a shovel is used; hence it is shallow.
+A dug well is hand-dug in rural areas, or a shovel is used; hence it is shallow.
 It obtains water from less permeable and top layers of soil like sand, silt, and clay.

 A drilled well is drilled deep into the ground by a rotatory drilling machine.
 The drilling machine is cased within a protective covering to prevent the collapse of the driller when it strikes hard rocks.